 The experiments were intended to evaluate the developed metering devices with 3 replications at different revolutions.
 So, it is easy to identify which metering device that performs better at specific rpm.
-Therefore, 4 different rotational speed (10, 15, 20 and 25 rpm) were chosen and the average seed spacing, missing index and multiple index were determined for two developed seed metering devices.
+Therefore, 4 different rotational speeds (10, 15, 20, and 25 rpm) were chosen and the average seed spacing, missing index, and multiple indexes were determined for two developed seed metering devices.
 A coating of grease was placed over the belt to allow proper embedding of seeds without any displacement of the seeds which are delivered from the seed tube.

 Evaluation parameters

-The field test was conduct at 15°54'53.1"N 80°29'20.2" E in sandy clay loam soil with moisture content of 10.85 wb (%).
-The evaluation of developed twin-row planter for maize includes seed to seed spacing, seed missing index and seed multiple index for two metering mechanism.
-The field performance parameters i.e, actual field capacity, theoretical field capacity, field efficiency, ground wheel slip and fuel consumption.
+The field test was conducted at 15°54'53.1"N 80°29'20.2" E in sandy clay loam soil with a moisture content of 10.85 wb (%).
+The evaluation of the developed twin-row planter for maize includes seed-to-seed spacing, seed missing index, and seeds multiple index for two metering mechanisms.
+The field performance parameters i.e., actual field capacity, theoretical field capacity, field efficiency, ground wheel slip, and fuel consumption.

 Seed to seed spacing